azsdk/azsdk-docs/README.md

 # Secure DevOps Kit for Azure

-   Hello, contents have been moved to https://github.com/azsk/DevOpsKit-docs
+   Hello, all contents have been moved to https://github.com/azsk/DevOpsKit-docs